coliff/html5-email-regex/README.md

 - For good measure, consider adding `maxlength="256"` as no email address can be longer.

-- If it's an order form/contact form or similar add the `required` tag to prevent submissions whe this field is empty.
+- If it's an order form/contact form or similar add the `required` tag to prevent submissions when this field is empty.

 ## How did you get the list of valid TLDs?